root-THC/ESTUDIO/BBDD/apuntesgod.md

 REVOKE ALL PRIVILEGES ON emp FROM pep;

-REVOKE ALL PRIVILEGES ON emp FROM pep;
+REVOKE ALL PRIVILEGES ON tabla FROM pep;
 ```

 REVOKE TRUNCATE → Indica que se revoca el permiso de TRUNCATE.